r4victor/tenthousandmeters/content/blog/python_bts_10.md

 }
 ```

 No tricks are needed if we choose a proper hash function in the first place.
-As we've already said, there exists a number of methods to do that.
+As we've already said, there exists a number of approaches to do that.
 Let us now see what they are.

 ### Non-cryptographic hash functions

-The first method is to choose a well-known non-cryptographic hash function that was designed to work well in practice.
+The first approach is to choose a well-known non-cryptographic hash function that was designed to work well in practice.
 The list of such functions includes [Jenkins hash](https://en.wikipedia.org/wiki/Jenkins_hash_function), [FNV hash](https://en.wikipedia.org/wiki/Jenkins_hash_function), [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash), [CityHash](https://github.com/google/cityhash), [xxHash](https://github.com/Cyan4973/xxHash) and [many others](https://en.wikipedia.org/wiki/List_of_hash_functions#Non-cryptographic_hash_functions).
 These functions take byte sequences as their inputs, so they can be used to hash all kinds of data.
 To get a rough idea of how they work, let's take a look at the [FNV-1a hash](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function).
 Here's what its Python implementation may look like:

 ```python
 OFFSET_BASIS = 2166136261